samartzidis/magicstick.io/README.md

 This project started as a spare-time hobby.
 I wanted to use my Apple keyboard on Windows, without developing a dedicated Windows kernel-mode driver, especially given how difficult this is with the latest Windows kernel-mode driver signing restrictions (e.g. see my [WinAppleKey](https://github.com/samartzidis/WinAppleKey) project).
 The RP2040 Pico board was the perfect platform for developing this due to its fast dual cores, a powerful PIO subsystem (for supporting the second USB stack) and a Bluetooth chip and Bluetooth software stack (for supporting optional wireless operation).
 These features allowed me to fully implement a device with that functionality without any extra hardware components!

-You can order a hand-made "plug-and-play" magicstick.io device from:
+You can order a hand-made _plug-and-play_ magicstick.io device from:

 [![magicstick-logo](docs/etsy.png)](https://www.etsy.com/shop/MagicStickIO)